Signed in as:

 Anthroposophic Therapeutic Arts supports people of all ages to find ways of dealing with life’s challenges.
 They are complementary art therapies based on the understanding of the human being of body soul and spirit.

-Artist activity expands our awareness, helps us to discover new directions, and connect with our inner resources.
+Artistic activity expands our awareness, helps us to discover new directions, and connect with our inner resources.

-With children I primarily use watercolour painting.
+With children, I primarily use watercolour painting.
 At times I may introduce clay for specific work.

 Individual sessions may vary in length depending on the process needed that day.
-Typically they last between 30-50 minutes.
+Typically they last between 30-60 minutes.

-While I am completing my training and working under supervision, my sessions are offered at a reduced rate of $50 per session.
+While I am completing my training and working under supervision, my sessions are offered at a reduced rate of $60 per session.

 Therapeutic sessions can be booked directly with Berit.